 Israel accuses Chinese state TV of 'blatant anti-Semitism'

-Israel’s Embassy in China is protesting what it describes as blatant anti-Semitism on a program ran by the overseas channel of state broadcaster CCTV discussing the ongoing violence in Gaza and elsewhere
+Israel’s Embassy in China is protesting what it describes as blatant anti-Semitism on a program run by the overseas channel of state broadcaster CCTV discussing the ongoing violence in Gaza and elsewhere

 In a tweet, the embassy said “we have hoped that the times of the ‘Jew’s controlling the world’ conspiracy theories were over, unfortunately anti-Semitism has shown its ugly face again.”